AITMAR-TAFE/SRUS-MA-Games-Hashmap/docs/assessment-tasks.md

 The tests checks that calling sorted on a list of players will sort them by score, what is the **only** magic method that must be implemented in the player class for the `sorted` function to succeed?

-> I need to implement method so that it overrides default sorted function to only sort players according to player score
+> The only magic method that must be implemented in the Player class for the sorted() function to succeed in sorting by score is __lt__ .
+> This method is "less than", used for Pythons sorted() function to compare objects and set them in correct order.

 #### 4.3.2.
 Task: Implement the magic method in the Player class